Lisa Knapp: Other musical contributions

 Knapp sang "The Blacksmith" and "Bonnie at Morn" on Gerry Diver's album, Diversions (2002) and also performed on two of the tracks on David Rotheray's 2013 album Answer Ballads.
-She also sang "A Promise That I Keep" for the theme song for Wolfblood series 1–3.
+She also sang "A Promise That I Keep" for the theme song for the Wolfblood series 1–3.
+She is also a member of the trio Hack-Poets Guild; their album Blackletter Garland was named one of the ten best folk albums of 2023 by Jude Rogers of The Guardian.